ianrenton/successwhale-api/docs/feed-get.md

 The components of the `content` hash vary depending on the `service`.
 All share a few common components, such as `text`, `type`, `id`, `time` and `links`, but there are many service-dependent ones too.
 For example, a tweet may be a 'retweet', in which case it will contain certain extra parameters indicating who it was retweeted by.
 Clients can use the `type` component to determine what other components they should expect to see.

+The `content` hash also contains an `actions` array, to help clients handle items in ways that are useful to the user.
+The `actions` array gives the client the blocks it needs to put together to reply to an item, fetch its associated conversation thread, retweet it, like it, etc.

 * Request type: GET
 * Authentication required: yes
 * Required parameters: `token`, `sources`